ConfederacyOfGaia/Gaia/mage.md

 ### Arcane Specialization

 When you reach 2nd level, you choose a specialization:  Elementalist, Illusionist, Psychokineticist, Sage, Traveler, or Warmage, all detailed at the end of the class description.
+Your specialization is very important, as it defines your approach and access to magic for the rest of your career.

 Your choice grants you features at 2nd level and again at 6th, 10th, and 14th level.

 ### Ability Score Improvement